att/sessionOffload/doc/Integration_Faq.md

 **Question:** Is there a preferred implementation technology for the offload server?

 **Answer:** Providing the server implements the gRPC API to the offload client the implementation approach and technology is left open to the developers of the offload device.

+**Question:** Can other applications beside firewall use the API?

+**Answer:** Yes.
+Any application that can use the match/action parameters in the API can use the API for session offload.

+.
+**Question:** Are additional offload types like UPF accelleration supported ?

+**Answer:** Not at this time.
+The plan is to extend the API over time to handle more use cases through extenstion to the match/action parameters.
+We encourage suggestions on additional  offload use cses.